ewfx/aidel-no-risk/README.md

 e.g. \
     * SEC-DATA - this data can be fetched in batches as required and LLM will update its knowledge base\
     * Wikipedia - LLM can leverage knowledge from wikipedia in near realtime\
-    * Social Media - currently LLM will refere to latest data from X (Twitter) in near real time\
+    * Social Media - currently LLM will refere to latest data from X (Twitter) in near real time.

 ## 🎥 Demo
 🔗 [Live Demo](#) (if applicable)